Washington Rape and Sexual Assault Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Sexual assault is a catchall phrase used when referring to certain sex crimes such as rape.
-In Washington, rape is defined as forcible sexual intercourse without the other person's consent.
-The force used can be physical or emotional (threat, intimidation, pressure, coercion).
+Sexual assault is a catchall phrase lawmakers use when referring to certain sex crimes, such as rape.
+Washington law defines rape as forcible sexual intercourse without the other person's consent.
+The force can be physical or emotional and may involve any of the following:

-The following table highlights the main provisions of Washington rape and sexual assault laws.
-See also Rape, Statutory Rape, and Sex Offenders and Sex Offenses.
+The following table highlights the main provisions of Washington’s rape and sexual assault laws.
+You can find more at FindLaw's articles on rape, statutory rape, and sex offenders and sex offenses.

 |

-With the passages of Washington Senate Bill 5649, the Washington legislature effectively removed the statute of limitation for several forms of sexual assault.
-If you or someone you know has been sexually assaulted contact any of the following resources:
+With the passage of Washington Senate Bill 5649, the Washington legislature effectively removed the statute of limitations for several forms of sexual assault.
+If you or someone you know is the victim of sexual assault, contact any of the following resources:

 - National Sexual Assault Hotline: 1-800-656-HOPE